byu24/at.sc.db/README.md

 4. The output will be the final Seurat Object with the appropriate statistical calculations completed.
 Additional statistical calculations can be added to the script by reviewing example Seurat [vignettes](https://satijalab.org/seurat/vignettes.html).
 The log file produced will also output the metadata information to review and confirm the accuracy of the merging.

 ### Analyze
 This subsection features data manipulation to produce different statistical plots in `analyze.R`.
-Plotting can be done on a local machine if desired or submitted to a HPC using 'mk_analyze.sh`.
+Plotting can be done on a local machine if desired or submitted to a HPC using `mk_analyze.sh`.
 1. A `DimPlot` with a `PCA` reduction will be outputted to visualize all the clusters in the master Seurat object.
 2. A section to isolate only QC type cells is included and can be customized to isolate other cell types.
 3. Individual cluster composition of cell types can be visualized as barplots using `ggplot()`.
 Clusters can be reordered and grouped by cell type composition.
 The steps shown in `analyze.R` were completed manually.
 Additional scripts can be used to reclassify the clusters.